kensplanet/drive-test-pro/content/blog/what-is-the-blind-spot-and-how/index.md

 ---
 title: What is “The Blind Spot?”
 And How Can I Manage It?
 date: '2014-03-25T19:17:59-05:00'
-tags: ['blind spot', 'car talk', 'driving', 'midway driving school', 'safe driving tips']
+tags: ['blind spot', 'car talk', 'driving', 'safe driving tips']
 ---
 You’ve likely heard the term “blind spot” from other drivers, or a driving instructor.
 So what is it, exactly?
 Very simply, a blind spot is any spot on the road that isn’t visible to a driver under normal driving conditions.
 Usually, it refers to the spaces to the rear of either side of an automobile as its traveling forward.